 She bit at her full kissable pink lips.
 Her hazel eyes were fixed on the bottles of wine arranged on the shelves.
 She read the labels and checked the percentage of the alcohol content on the wine bottles.
 She didn’t like alcohol; the bitter, harsh stinging taste repulsed her.
 How or why many people got addicted to it, she couldn’t decipher.
 She scanned the shelves again, concentrating on the fruit wine bottles.
 She decided on one and reached out to pick it.
-At five feet six inches, she wasn’t that tall, but was a little above average height.
+At five feet six inches, she wasn’t that tall, but was a little above average height… Wind of fate will wow you! please read on.

 “Good evening,” someone said behind her.